dssg/wikienergy/docs/README.md

 ### The ApplianceTrace class

 #### Attributes
-- `trace`: a pandas Series with a single `DatetimeIndex`ed columns which are timeseries of disaggregated or aggregated appliance traces
+- `series`: a pandas Series with a single `DatetimeIndex`ed columns which are timeseries of disaggregated or aggregated appliance traces
 - `source`: a string ("pecan","oakpark","hmm",...) describing its origin
 - `dataid`: (pecan only) a string representing the dataid of the origin home